Review of Angela, Angel Medium and Celeste, Angelic Medium

 Enter Angela, Angel Medium

-Angela presents guardian angels as guides, buddies, and wish-fulfilling genies who are eager to tell you your future.
-This made me uneasy.
-The Bible and Qur'an describe angels as those who bring God's messages to people.
-The transaction is always one-on-one, with no medium necessary.
+Angela is described on her homepage and in emails as a "medium of the angels for more than 40 years and angelic tarot expert."
+She presents guardian angels as guides, buddies, and wish-fulfilling genies eager to reveal your future.
+This should make you uneasy.
+The Bible and Qur'an describe angels as God's servants who bring God's messages directly to people, one-on-one, with no medium necessary.

 I sent Angela my information and she emailed a short orison (or prayer).
 She also told me the name of my guardian angel, which is Umabel.